antongolub/yarn-audit-fix/README.md

 `--npm-v7` flag is redundant.
 From v4.0.0 package's own version of **npm** is used by default.
 But you're still able to invoke system default with `--npm-path=system` or define any custom `--npm-path=/another/npm/bin`.

 ## Troubleshooting
-### DoS vulnerability for colors@1.4.x
+### DoS vulnerability for colors 1.4.x
 If you have installed yaf between 7...11 of Jan 2022 and ran it with `--flow=convert` option, you might see an endless garbage loop in stdout.
 The problem was caused by the transitive dep: `yarn-audit-fix → synp → colors@^1.4.0`.
-Reasons and details: https://github.com/antongolub/yarn-audit-fix/issues/218
+Reasons and details: [issues/218](https://github.com/antongolub/yarn-audit-fix/issues/218), [snykvuln/2331906](https://security.snyk.io/vuln/SNYK-JS-COLORS-2331906).
 How to fix?
 There are 3 ways:
 * Update yarn-audit-fix to `>=9.0.5`
 * Pin `colors` version in your lockfile to `1.4.0`